Tearsheet

 AI Analysis | Feedback

-James R. Ray, President and Chief Executive Officer
+James R. Ray President and Chief Executive Officer

-Peter Lugo, President, Global Electrical Systems
+Peter Lugo President, Electrical Systems

 AI Analysis | Feedback